Seeing, Hearing, Valuing: Trauma-Informed Tutoring to Strengthen Student Belonging and Mattering

 Session Outline

 Students arrive at university with diverse life experiences that shape how they engage with learning and the wider academic community.
 For some, prior adversity or challenging circumstances may limit their capacity to participate effectively (Wells, 2023), leading to a perception that they are disengaged or disruptive (Henshaw, 2022).
-This can leave tutors feeling ill-equipped or uncertain how to respond effectively (Nienke, 2025).
+This can leave tutors feeling ill-equipped or uncertain about how to respond effectively (Nienke, 2025).
 Trauma-informed practice offers a framework for understanding behaviour without assuming a therapeutic role (McChesney, 2024).

 The session concludes by guiding participants to identify concrete next steps: a small change they can implement immediately, a longer-term shift they would like to make, and any support or training they may need.
 Resources will be shared, with opportunities for final questions and discussion.